Welcome to shared ministry at Gloria Dei!

 Children’s Worship Materials Provider

-The children’s worship materials provider prepares and maintains the children’s worship bags by sorting, cleaning, and restocking contents, including keeping books and materials both age-and seasonally appropriate.
-The provider makes certain that children’s bibles are in the pew racks and that ribbon sheets are available for marking pages in bibles and hymnals.
+The Materials Provider prepares and maintains the children’s worship bags by sorting, cleaning, and restocking contents, including keeping books and materials both age-and seasonally appropriate.
+The provider makes certain that children’s Bibles are in the pew racks and that ribbon sheets are available for marking pages in Bibles and hymnals.

 Communion assistants distribute bread, wine, or grape juice at Holy Communion during worship at Gloria Dei.

-The sanctuary servant cleans and tidies the sanctuary during the week in preparation for Sunday morning worship services.
+The volunteer cleans and tidies the sanctuary during the week in preparation for the Sunday morning worship services.

 Sound engineers operate the sound system for worship services in the sanctuary.

-Visual Design Team members oversee the decoration and appointment of the sanctuary for worship; plan and implement seasonal decorations, including flowers for Easter and flowers and trees for Christmas; and manage the visual design portion of the worship budget.
-Members should have a mix of creative and practical skills related to art and design.
-The team meets as needed with the Worship Committee, staff, or the Art Committee.
+Members oversee the decoration and appointment of the sanctuary for worship; plan and implement seasonal decorations; and manage the visual design portion of the worship budget.
+Members have a mix of creative and practical skills related to art and design.
+The team meets as needed with the Worship Committee, staff, or the Art Team.

-Worship Committee members support the congregation’s worship life by attending committee meetings to coordinate worship services and seasonal observances.
-This includes overseeing recruitment, training and support of all worship assistants, including readers, communion assistants, ushers, altar guild, and acolytes.
+Committee members support the congregation’s worship life by attending committee meetings to coordinate worship services and seasonal observances.
+This includes overseeing recruitment, training and support of all worship assistants, including readers, communion assistant’s, ushers, altar guild, and acolytes.

 Worship Volunteer Scheduler

-The worship volunteer scheduler manages the online system that prepares schedules for worship volunteers (ushers, communion assistants, lectors, etc.).
+The scheduler manages the online system that prepares schedules for worship volunteers (ushers, communion assistants, lectors, etc.)